 The director and shareholder can be the same person, so if you are forming a company on your own, you can name yourself for both positions.

 The five items mentioned above are the things you need to get the company formation process started.
-There are of course other matters to consider when incorporating a company, but these are supplied to you by your company formation agent as part of their online registration service.
+There are other matters to consider when incorporating a company, but these are supplied to you by your company formation agent as part of the online registration service.

 The memorandum is a declaration by the company’s first shareholder or shareholders agreeing to form a company.
 The articles of association outline the basic rules and governance of the company (such as how decisions are to be made and what powers are granted to the directors).

-Under the Companies Act 2006, companies can use the ‘Model Articles’ which is a basic set of articles you can use if you do not have or wish to create your own.
+Under the Companies Act 2006, companies can use the ‘Model Articles’, which are a basic set of articles that can be used if you do not have or wish to create your own.

 After incorporation, the memorandum becomes a historical document and can never be changed, but your articles can be amended with the agreement of the shareholders.

-Examples of other company types include limited by guarantee (often used by non-profit organisations), limited liability partnership (LLP), and public limited company (PLC).
+Examples include limited by guarantee (often used by non-profit organisations), limited liability partnership (LLP), and public limited company (PLC).
 You cannot change a company type following incorporation.